miek770/w40k-generator/README.md

 ### List generation

-For now (until `click` is integarted), usage is quite straightforward:
+Usage is quite straightforward:

-    python3 main.py
+    python3 main.py configs/config_<your_config>.py

-As mentioned above, the faction is currently hardcoded to the Necrons.
 The output should thus look something like this:

-    michel@galliumos ~/g/w/w40k-generator> python3 main.py
+    > python3 main.py configs/sample_necron.py
     Between 1 and 2 HQ are required in a Patrol detachment.
      * Choosing a HQ unit of at most 500 points...
      * Adding 1 Plasmancer to the army list.